 Now for a little bit of history...

 Diet Coke has been around since the 80s.
-It was our first sugar free cola and arrived in Great Britain in 1983, where it quickly became one of our most popular drinks with an extremely loyal fan base.
+It was the Coca-Cola system's first sugar free cola and arrived in Great Britain in 1983, where it quickly became one of our most popular drinks with an extremely loyal fan base.

 Since then, the signature silver and red packaging has become almost as iconic as Coca-Cola Classic itself.
 From the infamous ‘Diet Coke break’ TV ads to collaborations with fashion designers like Jean Paul Gaultier and Marc Jacobs to create limited edition bottles and cans – it’s become a real cultural phenomenon over the years.

-Coca-Cola Zero Sugar is newer to the game but it’s already making a name for itself as a sugar free alternative to Coca-Cola Classic.
-It launched this summer with a new and improved taste, after years of innovation and recipe development.
+Coca-Cola Zero Sugar might be newer to the game, but it's made a name for itself as a sugar free alternative to Coca-Cola Classic.
+It was launched in 2016, with a new and improved taste, after years of innovation and recipe development.
 It replaced Coca-Cola Zero, which came out in 2006.

-Anna Wheeler is a Health and Nutrition Manager at Coca-Cola GB.
+Anna Wheeler is a Health and Nutrition Manager at Coca-Cola Great Britain.
 She's a registered nutritionist, tennis enthusiast and has been with the company for more than four years.
 Follow Anna on Twitter and LinkedIn.